Shivanisahu-09/oasisinfobyte-task/README.md

 # oasisinfobyte-task
-I make this projects using html,css,and by using some basic concept of java script.
+I make this projects using html,css.